 My love for life runs deep, and that love is informed by grief, loss, and pain.
-I believe deeply in the words of playwright Terence: “Nothing human is alien to me.”
+I resonate with the words of playwright Terence: “Nothing human is alien to me.”

-I’ve worked with preteens/adolescents in foster care, residential, and occupational therapy settings, with adults in chronic pain settings, and in hospice.
+I’ve worked with adolescents in foster care, residential, and occupational therapy settings, with adults in chronic pain settings, and in hospice.
 My master’s in Counseling Psychology is from the Seattle School of Theology and Psychology, and I am on the Board of the Psychophysiologic Disorders Assocation (PPDA).
-I receive ongoing training through the Asheville School of Psychoanalytic Thought.
+In 2023, I will begin training in relational psychoanalysis through the Stephen Mitchell Relational Study Center in New York.

 My belief is that we heal and grow ourselves in order to go out and contribute to the healing of the world.
 I am an antiracist, LGBTQIA+-friendly therapist on my own lifelong journey of healing, growth, and education.